Courage

 The Incompetence Report

-Kristi “I Shoot Puppies” Noem, our incompetent Secretary of Homeland Security, made it near the top of our list last week.
+Kristi “I Shoot Puppies” Noem, our incompetent Secretary of Homeland Security, made it to the top of our list last week.

 The LA demonstrations before NO KINGS day were primarily triggered by Trump’s vile, cruel abuses of immigrants.
 Trump and Noem sicced the National Guard and the United States Marines on those demonstrators.
 Then Ms. Stupida went on Fox to flex her muscles and make sure everyone knows how tough and powerful she is.